New measles case confirmed in Canterbury

 People are infectious from five days before the onset of the rash to five days after the rash starts.
 Infected persons should stay in isolation – staying home from school or work – during this time.

 The best protection from measles is to have two MMR vaccinations.
 MMR is available from your family practice and is free to eligible persons.
+Children and people who have never been immunised are the priorities for the vaccine.

 People are considered immune if they have received two doses of MMR vaccine, have had a measles illness previously, or were born before 1969.